 Artist Statement:

-With this goal in mind, I am interested in the fundamental fact that most people have little to no access to protected wilderness areas because of where they live, their financial resources or other sociocultural reasons.
-This lack of access can make it challenging to spark interest in environmental action from people who are conditioned to see natural areas as distant or other.
-This leads to a question that drives much of my work, how do we garner a higher degree of attention, concern and participation toward ecologically positive action from people who might not identify as environmentally minded?
+Many people have little access to large, protected natural areas because of where they live, their financial resources, or other sociocultural factors.
+This lack of access can make it challenging to spark interest in positive environmental action from people who are conditioned to see natural areas as distant or other.
+This leads to the question, how do we garner a higher degree of attention, concern, and participation toward ecologically positive action from people who might not identify as environmentalist or eco-conscious?

-For over 20 years I have worked on interdisciplinary, research-based art projects investigating the influence of humans on other species and our impact on the places we live.
-By drawing attention to the contrast between culturally generated understandings of the natural world and everyday experiences with uncultivated plants and other-than-human animals, I confront ingrained assumptions built upon misrepresentation and a loss of connection.
-I work to provide opportunities for people to have a deeper level of engagement with other species, learn about their often unknown natural histories, and promote the cultivation of better shared spaces for all of us.
+With these conditions in mind, I create interdisciplinary, research-based art projects investigating the influence of humans on other species and our impact on the places we live and work.
+I confront deep-seated assumptions by drawing attention to the contrast between culturally generated understandings of the natural world and everyday experiences of unmanaged plants and animals.
+My work provides opportunities for people to re-engage their sense of wonder by deepening connections with other species and learning about often unknown natural histories.
+These experiences encourage participation in the cultivation of better shared spaces for all of us.